Dear students, faculty, and staff,

 - Human Resources sent out an email today, March 13, with important information for all employees.
 The information is published in full on my.mtholyoke.edu.
 We remind everyone to read that information.

 This remains a very fluid situation and we will continue to keep you updated with information and guidance as quickly as we can.
-As always, we encourage you to check the College’s COVID-19 website and, if you have questions that are not answered there, email firstname.lastname@example.org.
+As always, we encourage you to check the College’s Opening the Gates website and, if you have questions that are not answered there, email firstname.lastname@example.org.

 The situation has grown even more serious over the past two days.
 Each one of us has a responsibility to ourselves and also to the community as a whole.
 Thank you for your understanding, your cooperation and the outstanding commitment to a shared goal we have seen over the past several days — this is an amazing community.